How to Start Running: Your Beginners’ Running Questions Answered

 Charlotte says: “There is no one size fits all with this everyone is different.
 Try different types of fuel until you figure out what works for you.
 Typically, runners require a good source of carbohydrate before running, so food such as porridge, bread, honey, bananas etc.”

 For snack and meal ideas, check out our guide on How to Fuel For a Running Event.

 Running can help strengthen muscles, particularly your legs or if you’re new to running.
 Over time, your muscles will adapt to stimulus, which means it will have less of an effect as time goes by.

 How you run will exert your muscles differently.
 Doing sprints will exert your body different in a different way than if you were to run a long distance like a marathon.
 A sprinter would typically have higher Type 2 muscle fibre ratio than long distance runner who would typically have a higher type 1 muscle fibre ratio.
 This ratio plays a part in their function but also in their appearance.

-If you’re main aim is to build muscle, focus on lifting weights or including resistance workouts pairing this with sprints would be more optimal than running long distances.
+If your main aim is to build muscle, focus on lifting weights or including resistance workouts.
+Pairing strength training with sprints would be more optimal than running long distances.

 Wearing appropriate running shoes that fit you is really important.

 Charlotte recommends visiting a running store where you can get advice from specialists who can advise the best shoe to suit your needs.

 It is possible to run every day but that does not necessarily mean that it is good to.